 Additional considerations:

-There are state agencies not directly involved with the energy sector, such as the Strategic Growth Council, that have comprehensive DEI and racial equity resources that should be reviewed for best practices and lessons learned.
+There are state agencies not directly involved with the energy sector, such as the Strategic Growth Council, that have comprehensive JEDI and racial equity resources that should be reviewed for best practices and lessons learned.

 To help identify CBOs and under-resources organizations located and serving ESJ communities, the Compensation Sub-WG recommends leveraging Table B1 (outlines different types of community engagement activities) found in the “Community Engagement as an indicator” proposal in CAEECC’s Equity Metrics WG Final Report.
 The activities in the table are examples of meaningful community engagement activities that would demonstrate that a CBO or under-resourced organization has deep ties with and credibility in a community.